diegoacuna/docker-app/README.md

 main: 'name_of_container'
 ```

 The file docker-app.yml should be placed on the root directory of your app.
+You can use docker-app without having a docker-app.yml file, docker-app is going to work with the default configuration (as explained above).

 ### A set of dependent apps